-Some people choose to be gluten-free, feeling it has many health benefits, and others don’t have a choice, but have to eat a gluten-free diet, due to intolerance or a more serious condition called coeliac disease.
+Some people choose to be, they feel there are health benefits to gluten free diets, while others don’t have a choice.
+They may be forced to eat a gluten free diet due to an intolerance or a more serious condition called coeliac disease.

 Gluten – what is it?